Aplysia juliana (Quay and Gaimard, 1832)

 Frequents intertidal and subtidal algal and seagrass habitats.

-Specimen pictured 50mm in length, discovered in intertidal rock pool.
-This species lacks the gland that produces the reddish purple coloured ink found in some other sea hare species.
-It also is able to use the posterior end of the foot as a temporary sucker, enabling it to extend to reach food sources.
-Known to reach at least 200mm in length.
+Body with parapodia fused high up at the rear, foot has the sole divided transversely into two sections allowing the animal to crawl along in an inching fashion.
+Animal is greyish-brown with medial sides of parapodia darker, small but distinct white patch around each eye.
+Specimen pictured 50 mm in length, discovered in intertidal rock pool.
+Exudes white fluid when agitated.
+It is able to use the posterior end of the foot as a temporary sucker, enabling it to extend to reach food sources.
+Known to reach at least 200 mm in length.

 Gary Cobb, David Mullins, Nudibranchs Encyclopedia, 2nd Edition, 2015.
 Publishers Thomas Slone, Masalai Press and Tim Hochgrebe, Underwater Australasia.
 Pp.50-51.